rf20008/TheDiscordMathProblemBotRepo2/TERMS_AND_CONDITIONS.md

 # Terms & Conditions
 Disclaimer: I am not a lawyer.
+If you want legal advice, please ask a real lawyer.

 Most of this language should be self-explanatory.
 Please create an issue if it isn't!

-By using the application (The Discord Math Problem Bot), you agree to these Terms
+By using the application (The Discord Math Problem Bot), you agree to these Terms.

 ## Definitions
 "us/we" means the people who develop/maintain The Discord Math Problem Bot (on the official instance, it's @rf20008)